ilhan-mstf/awesome-list-of-system-incidents/README.md

-# News List Of System Incidents
+# List Of System Incidents
 This is a curated list of news related with serious system incidents.

 Nowadays, I hear more news related with system crashes that last hours (even days).
 These crashes sometimes effect millions of users and many apps.
 To purpose is to learn from their problem to build more reliable systems that enpowers community.
 Maybe, this will turn to a book that covers the history of system failures and outages.